Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Mike Wilhelm, Shutterstock

 The coloration of this frog varies widely.
-They can be either gray or green, depending on the individual.
-Often, they have a light spot under their eyes.
-They look very similar to Cope’s gray tree frogs – though they do sound quite different.
+It can be either gray or green, depending on the individual.
+Often, it has a light spot under its eyes.
+These frogs look very similar to Cope’s gray tree frogs, though they do sound quite different.

 The 7 Big Frogs in Kentucky